 Tony Robert Cochran (b.
-1987) is a prison abolitionist, philosopher and social critic.
+1987) is a social critic and writer.

 He primarily engages with the fields of art and film critique, philosophy (Kant, Sartre, Haraway), and novel making and analysis.
 His work examines and engages with fine art, general aesthetics, architecture, psychoanalysis, ontology, the (UK and US) prison-industrial complex, LGBTQIA experience(s), gay male pornography, migration/internationalism, the altermodern, post-catastrophic societal arrangements, feminism, the technophobia-technophilia spectrum and machines for making facts.

 In 2018, he published, Prison As Power: Being & State Contra Negativity & Notion, a philosophical and ethnographic analysis and critique of incarceration, racism and prison-industrial complex.